Koh Samui Scooter & Motorbike Routes

-Where you can actually ride on the island — scenic roads, jungle climbs and the best viewpoints
+Where you can actually ride a scooter on the island — the 4169 ring road, scenic roads, jungle climbs and the best viewpoints, with a free GPX track to download

 Open in Google Maps works in the Google Maps app on your phone — tap any pin or use the map normally.
 Download GPX for any other navigator: Maps.me, Organic Maps, OsmAnd, Garmin, Wahoo, Strava.
 Share sends the page link via your phone's native share menu.